The Walkley Awards began in 1956 with just five awards ... now, 34 are awarded annually.

-The Walkley Foundation is a non-profit body aimed at supporting and encouraging professional and ethical journalism and rewarding excellence in the Australian media.
+The Walkley Foundation for Journalism is a non-profit company limited by guarantee with broad aims to support and encourage professional and ethical journalism and promote and reward excellence in the Australian media.

 The Foundation is supported primarily by sponsorship, grants and funding on a not-for-profit basis.

 No other organisation in Australia delivers such a broad range of services wholly dedicated to the promotion of high quality ethical journalism across the nation.

 The Trustees are responsible for the oversight of the administration and management of the Foundation.
 They include: